caremesh/fhirpatch/README.md

 5. The resource is invalid **before** patching.
 6. The resource is invalid **after** patching.

-## Known Limitations

-1. It could definitely be faster and probably more robust by doing our own fhirpath implementation.
-2. Two of HL7's test cases don't pass.
-In one case (@apply.27) I'm pretty sure the test case is at fault.
-In the other, it's an issue of the code that autogenerates the test case and it'ss just not worth the time to fix right now.
-3. This library has not been tested on a browser, since we need it for use in node.
-4. There may be a limitation inherent to using an external FHIRPath implementation, but it's not covered by the test cases and is not worth the time right now.
-See comment on Operation#tail for discussion.
-5. FHIR object validation is not what it should be, and may well miss some cases that the official FHIR validator would catch.

 ## Authoring support

 This library has support to help you create FHIR patches.